CSPG 203 - Behavior Analyst (PK-12)

-Behavior analysis is the scientific study of principles of learning and behavior.
-Applied behavior analysis (ABA) is a systematic approach for influencing socially important behavior through the identification of reliably related environmental variables and the production of behavior change techniques.
-The Board Certified Behavior Analyst certificate or PA Behavior Specialist license is required to perform behavioral intervention and support services for students with autism and other identified disabilities, as well as for regular academic students.
+Behavior Analyst - Behavior Analysts evaluate students' behaviors to develop treatment plans with the goal of improving communication and behavioral skills over time.
+Applied behavior analysis (ABA) is the scientific study of principles of learning and behavior.
+Applied behavior analysis is a systematic approach for influencing socially important behavior through the identification of reliably related environmental variables and the implementation of behavior change techniques.

 Grade Level Scope

-A person employed in the position of Behavior Analyst is qualified to consult, train and provide services for students in Pre-Kindergarten through grade 12.
+A person employed in the position of Behavior Analyst or Behavior Specialist is qualified to consult, train, and provide services for students in Pre-Kindergarten through grade 12.

 Required Credential(s)

-- A Behavior Analyst must hold a current Board Certified Behavior Analyst certificate obtained through the Behavior Analyst Certification Board (BACB); or
+1. A current Board-Certified Behavior Analyst certificate obtained through the Behavior Analyst Certification Board (BACB); OR

 Special Considerations

-- Serve as a member of the Evaluation and Individualized Education Plan (IEP) team.
+• Serve as a member of the Evaluation and Individualized Education Plan (IEP) team; and

 Restrictions